heymiguel/endgame-things/index.md

 I quit the internet (which we all know is at the top of Maslow's hierarchy of needs) for the better part of a week, and gave up hearing and some vision on the Saturday.
 Thankfully, Yum was a recent convert to the MCU (i'm working on it) and assisted me to the cinema.
 We sat together and I whispered a few more choice words to the Marvel gods.

-My hands were a bit clammy and I noted an elevated heart rate as I watched the last of the forgettable commercials and trailers fade to black.
+My hands were clammy and I noted an elevated heart rate as I watched the last of the forgettable commercials and trailers fade to black.

-## Macro level thoughts? (need a better title)
+## The Not-tidbits (need a better title)
+#### Did I like it?

+If this is the first Marvel movie you're seeing, it's a hot mess.
+Nothing will make sense.

+If you come into this knowing some of these characters took 11 years to develop?
+It's a lot better.

+If you're coming into this expecting _GRATUITOUS_ amounts of fanservice?
+15/10 would Avengers: Endgame again.

+#### Why was Thanos so good in a fight?

 Why was Thanos so good in a fight (and able to take on the big three?)
 Technique and power vs raw power